 School meals are cooked on the premises.
 There is a choice of dishes each day and this always includes a vegetarian option.
-Jacket potatoes need to be ordered by prior arrangement with the kitchen.
+Vegetarian options, jacket potatoes or sandwiches/baguettes need to be ordered to guarantee availability.

 The current cost of a school dinner is £3.25.
 Payment for meals should be in advance on Monday mornings for the week.
-You can also pay monthly, halftermly, or termly.
+You can also pay monthly, half-termly, or termly.
 Please note that the government currently provides a subsidy so that all children up to Y2 can have a free school dinner.
 Please ask the office for more information.